 What it is not:

-A “consideration of” accommodation is not a blanket allowance to miss unlimited classes, or to turn in homework whenever a student feels like it.
+A “consideration of” accommodation is not a blanket adjustment, such as an allowance to miss unlimited classes, or to turn in homework whenever a student feels like it.
 Consideration of these modifications to course policies is not intended to, nor should it, fundamentally alter the course learning objectives.
 This modification is not a guarantee that a student can be successful in a course.

 What it is: